Govindarajan-S/java-8-notes/chapter-2/notes.md

 # Java Unary Operator
 ![Java Unary Operator](unary-operator.png "Unary Operator")
 - In Java 1 and true are not related in any way, just as 0 and false are not related.
-- Hence we cannot apply logical operator on numberic value and numeric operator on logical values.
+- Hence we cannot apply logical operator on numeric value and numeric operator on logical values.